Highpoint2000/webserver-scanner/README.md

     OnlyFirstLog: false, 		// For only first seen logging, set each station found to “true” or “false”.
     UTCtime: true, 			// Set to "true" for logging with UTC Time
     FMLIST_OM_ID: '', 		// To use the logbook function, please enter your OM ID here, for example: FMLIST_OM_ID = '1234'
+    EnableBlacklist,		// Enable Blacklist
+    EnableWhitelist,		// Enable Whitelist
+    scanIntervalTime,		// Set the waiting time for the scanner here.
+(Default: 500 ms) A higher value increases the detection rate, but slows down the scanner!

 ## Important notes: